 Doctors have understood the importance of traction therapy for decades to alleviate spinal pain.
-With contemporary research, we now have a better understanding of the importance of the delicate balance between ideal and insufficient movement of the spinal segments along with how adequate mobility hinders normal degenerative changes.
+With contemporary research, we now have a better understanding of the importance of the delicate balance between ideal and insufficient movement of the spinal segments along with how adequate mobility delays normal degenerative changes.

-With technology and the latest equipment, we can now isolate where traction is applied to the spine so the benefit is localized on where it is needed most to reduce the problem.
-This specificity allows us to create an ideal healing environment within the body that is intended to address the exact cause of your problem.
+With technology and the latest equipment, we can now isolate where traction is applied to the spine so the benefit is where it is needed most to reduce the problem.
+This allows us to create an ideal healing environment within the body that is intended to address the exact cause of your problem.
 This also allows us to treat a variety of people, all with different conditions, with the same equipment.

-Rehabilitation means to “return to normal” yet we all know healing requires time.
+Rehabilitation means “return to normal” yet we all know healing requires time.
 Think of the amount of time the body has been in a stressed, compressed state before problems were noticed?